 The ACT Government is also committed to continue working with all Commonwealth, state and territory governments to monitor and respond to the ongoing impacts of COVID-19.

 What difference will we make?

-In consultation with the ACT specialist DFV and homelessness sector, we have heard that they have experienced an increase in demand and/or increase in complexity of cases due to COVID-19.
-We have also heard that the impacts of COVID-19 is also resulting in an increase in risk of homelessness and concerns of women and children’s health and safety in short-term accommodation.
+We know the ACT specialist domestic and family violence and homelessness sectors have experienced an increase in demand and/or increase in complexity of cases due to COVID-19.
+We have also heard that the impacts of COVID-19 are resulting in an increase in risk of homelessness and concerns of women and children’s health and safety in short-term accommodation.
 We know the pandemic will leave long-term impacts, and we commit to continue monitoring and working with the sector in responding to the impacts of domestic and family violence in our community.